Bindi Irwin can't stop smiling -- but can you blame her?

 "I'm not sure who loves him more.
 Me or my family," Bindi added.
 "It's really funny.
 Every time I get to the airport to see him, Robert always says, 'I'm going to hug him before you do.'
 It's really sweet and I think that for me, it's nice to have that kind of sunshine in my life all the time."

-Bindi said that she learned a lot about love from her own parents, who were married for 14 years before her father died in 2006.
+Bindi said that she learned a lot about love from her own parents, who were married for 14 years before her father died

 "I think that my mum and dad taught me the value of unconditional love and just always being there for each other," the Australian native explained.
 "It's like our roles have been reversed.
 Mom met [my dad] in Australia.
 I met someone in America, and it's a really beautiful story, and I think my parents have really taught me the value of being kind, being loyal and just always loving someone unconditionally.
 So I'm very lucky."

 Bindi's mom said she was happy to have had her "happily ever after" with "The Crocodile Hunter."